About Hanover County GIS

 Hanover County’s GIS became operational in 1995 primarily in support of implementation of the County’s Enhanced 911 program.
 The County’s GIS originally included fourteen planimetric-based (physical features) data layers, street centerlines, street addresses, and tax parcel boundaries.
 Additional data layers have since been developed, including historic and battlefield sites, towers, land use, zoning, digital aerial photography, flood plains, and water and sewer data.
 Today the GIS has over 300 data layers.

 County GIS staff maintain 25 of these data layers on a regular basis.
 Standard map products are produced for distribution, including tax maps, zoning maps, topographic maps, address map books, aerial photographs, and a County street map.
-In addition, a number of custom maps are available that depict election districts, school districts, etc. Please go to the “Purchase Maps/Data” link for information on purchasing digital or hard copy map products.
+In addition, a number of custom maps are available that depict election districts, school districts, etc.

 The County has expanded its access to GIS data for staff and the public using web-based technology.
 A series of intranet (internal) web pages have been developed to provide general access to GIS data for all County staff and to meet specific Department GIS needs.
 The GIS program is designed to leverage data that is maintained by other County management information systems.
 Hence, the ownership and assessment data that is displayed on this web page is actually maintained by the Commissioner of the Revenue and the Assessor.
 The design of the County’s GIS is such that individual Departments continue to be responsible for their data while the GIS provides staff and the public an easy to use application to review County data.